Uiseguys/schneckenhof-api-v4/README.md

 ### Steps

- 1. Create db "localwinedb" to you localsql
+ 1. install MySQL on your computer system

+ 2. Here you need mysql username and password as I have putted in scr/datasources/db.datasource.json  but according to your system mysql configuration you need to change the user and password variable values.
+ 3. Opent your terminal

+ 4.  mysql -u root -p
+     show databases;
+     show databases;
+     create database localwinedb;

+5. exit from here by typing "exit" command

+6. go to project root

- 2. npm install
+7. npm install

- 3. npm start
+8. npm start

 Note: the code will automatically create all tables